“How’s the Weather?” “Extreme!”

 A self-proclaimed “weather nerd,” Oppenheimer followed the late January record-setting snowstorm with interest and concern.
 “It certainly provides a lesson,” he said, “that we are more and more vulnerable to coastal damage from storm surge, and that’s because sea level is rising, which means that when a storm like that comes along it pushes water into places where it rarely goes or never went before.
 We’re going to see more of that.”
 Oppenheimer describes sea level rise as “a complicated and difficult problem to grapple with,” both technically and politically, “but we really don’t have too much choice, or the water will be in our laps.”

-He warns that we will see more of this kind of weather and its alarming effects in the future.
+He warns that as we observe weather changes using state-of-the-art equipment and weather stations (learn more here), we might see more of this kind of weather and its alarming effects in the future.
 “It was a terrible storm,” he says, “and it was a good exposition of the power of nature, plus nature juiced up by global warming.
 Global warming may have put more water vapor into the air and made a contribution to the huge amount of snow falling and the ice and sea water pushing in.
 The cold season may be shorter in duration, but whenever you get a storm you’ll never be without a mess, so we have to be prepared and be better able to defend ourselves along the coast.”

 Human Behavior and the Environment